w3c/web-advertising/success-criteria.md

 -   IWAR03.3 should support freedom of expression

--   IWAR03.4 must be keep users free from self-censorship
+-   IWAR03.4 must keep users free from self-censorship

 IWAG04 Choice